10D English Daybook

 relationships, plot, Drama Terms.
 Part B - Quotation Analysis (6 out of 9) Part C - Short answer - comparing Taming of

-the Shrew to Ten Things I Hate About You Part 2 Literary analysis paragraph - I will provide
+the Shrew to Ten Things I Hate About You Part 2 Literary analysis paragraph - I will provide the

-the body paragraph organizer from the essay organizer. - fill it in on the day of the test and then type up the
+body paragraph organizer from the essay organizer. - fill it in

-paragraph in MLA format.
-Submit to Turnitin. |
+to Turnitin. |

 |